 - Special Fee:

 Course DescriptionExamines the history and mission of zoos, their roles in conservation, zoo structure and governance, and career opportunities.
 Introduces the taxonomy and general characteristics of animals with a focus on taxa commonly encountered in zoos.
-Prerequisite: WR 121.
 Department permission required.
+Prerequisites: WR 121.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion, students should be able to: